martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 during the handshaking phase.

-## Record Protection
+# Record Protection

-No changes are required to transport frames as DTLS application data.
+No major changes are required to transport frames as DTLS application data.
+A small modification permits the use of a single contiguous sequence number space, so that QUIC can reuse DTLS sequence numbers rather than provide redundant numbering (see {{seqno}}).

-## Protocol and Version Negotiation

-Application Layer Protocol Negotiation (ALPN) [RFC7301] will be used to negotiate the version of QUIC that is used.
-This is a more verbose mechanism than the scheme used in QUIC, but it is also more capable.
-For example, specific QUIC versions could be separately identified: "quic-draft-01", "quic-draft-02", and "quic-underdamped-cc".

-## Connection ID

-The connection identifier serves to identify a connection and to allow a server to resume an existing connection from a new client address in case of mobility events.

-TLS 1.3 offers connection resumption using pre-shared keys, which might permit a client to send 0-RTT application data (Note: this is an open issue in TLS).
-This mode could be used to continue a connection rather than rely on a publicly visible correlator.

-Alternatively, clients could use a new 0-RTT handshake to continue existing connections.

 ## Entropy Bit